 Magento team works hard to optimize the platform code and if some of the features require improvements, they add fixes.

-Some versions contain new features that help extend website’s functionality as well as improve the overall customer and admin experience.
+Some versions introduce new features that enhance a website’s functionality and improve both the customer and admin experiences.

-For example, if we look at Magento 2.2 version and compare it with Magento 2.2.2, we will see that the latter contains advanced reporting powered by Magento business intelligence, new shipping features, which provide integrated advanced multi-carrier shipping and fulfillment, Streamlined Instant Purchase checkout, integrated dotmailer marketing automation software and Magento functional testing framework.
+For instance, comparing Magento 2.2 with Magento 2.2.2, we will see that the latter contains advanced reporting powered by Magento business intelligence, new Magento shipping features, which provide integrated advanced multi-carrier Magento shipping and fulfillment, Streamlined Instant Purchase checkout, integrated dotmailer marketing automation software and Magento functional testing framework.
 Impressive, isn’t it?

 Summing it up, the most important is that the Magento platform upgrades help keep your website safe.
-Regular code optimizations that come with the upgrades have a positive impact on the website performance and functionaluty – you do not need to do performance optimizations so often since upgrades mostly cover it.
+Regular code optimizations that come with the upgrades have a positive impact on the website performance and functionality – you won’t need to perform optimizations as frequently since most upgrades address this.

 And last, but not least – new features.
 It’s always better to use native Magento functionality as much as possible and reduce the number of 3rd party modules or other customization on the website to avoid additional conflicts and performance issues that can be caused by extending the website’s functionality if it’s done wrong.

 Since Magento upgrade is a quite complex task, we would strongly recommend to do it with the assistance of your development agency as they will also be able to fix all related issues on the website afterwards.
 If you have a clean Magento installation, without any customizations or 3rd party modules, you will most likely avoid that.
 Otherwise, issues will come up and you will need to fix them.

 The most common issues, however, are related to the 3rd party modules or themes where versions are not compatible with the latest Magento version.
 In this case, you will need to upgrade them as well and it should fix most of the bugs.

 Here is a simple plan to follow when upgrading Magento on your website: